Anastase Minani

 We feel so lucky to work with Dukunde Kawa and dedicated producers like Anastase Minani.
 When we first started working with the cooperative over a decade ago and Minani was still president, he explained that their goal was to be the very best cooperative in Rwanda.
 We think they’re well on their way to achieving this goal, and we are excited to have been able to share this journey with them.

 We first purchased Minani’s coffee 2017, when we also visited his farm for the first time.
 We have brought the very best of his crop each year since.
-We love this year’s coffee for its creamy body, its notes of plum and brown sugar and black tea finish.
+We love this year’s coffee for its bright and juicy acidity, its notes of plum and candied orange and milk chocolate finish.